Paschal candle: Description

+The Paschal candle, like all liturgical candles, must be made at least from the most part of beeswax (ex cera apum saltem in maxima parte).
+The Church Fathers saw the bee as a symbol of the Virgin Mary.
+The beeswax symbolized the pure flesh of Christ, received from his mother.

 Usage

 Easter Vigil

-For churches that celebrate the Easter Vigil on the night of Holy Saturday, the ceremonial lighting of the Paschal candle is one of the most solemn moments of the service.
+For churches that celebrate the Easter Vigil on the night of Holy Saturday, the ceremonial preparation, dedication and lighting of the Paschal candle is one of the most solemn moments of the service.
 The Easter Vigil liturgies of the Roman Catholic, Lutheran, Anglican, Methodist and Presbyterian Churches are nearly identical.

 On Maundy Thursday of the same week the entire church is darkened by extinguishing all candles and lamps.
-This represents the darkness of a world without God.
+This and the empty tabernacle symbolise the darkness of a world without Christ.

-At the opening of the Easter Vigil a "new fire" is lit and blessed.
-The minister will trace the symbols (mentioned above) on the Paschal candle, saying words similar to: "Christ, yesterday and today, the beginning and the end, the Alpha and Omega.
-To Him belongs all time and all the ages; all glory and dominion is his now and forever.
+At the opening of the Easter Vigil a fire is lit and blessed.
+The minister will cuts a cross in the wax with a stylus and trace the symbols on the Paschal candle, saying words similar to: "Christ, yesterday and today, the Beginning and the End, the Alpha and the Omega.
+All time belongs to him and all the ages; to him be glory and power through every age for ever.
 Amen."
-They then insert five grains of incense (reminiscent of the nails used to fasten Christ on the Cross) on the five points of the cross, saying: "By His holy and glorious wounds may Christ our Lord guard and keep us."
+He then inserts five grains of incense (reminiscent of the nails used to fasten Christ on the Cross) on the five points of the cross, saying: "By his holy and glorious wounds, may Christ our Lord guard us and keep us.
+Amen."

 The Paschal candle is the first candle to be lit with a flame from this sacred fire, representing the light of Christ coming into the world.
 This represents the risen Christ, as a symbol of light (life) dispelling darkness (death).
-As it is lit, the minister may say words similar to: "The light of Christ, rising in Glory, dispel the darkness of our hearts and minds."
+Before it is lit, the minister says words similar to: "May the light of Christ, rising in glory, dispel the darkness of our hearts and minds."

 Typically, the worshiping assembly then processes into the church led by the Paschal candle.
 The candle is raised three times during the procession, accompanied by the chant "The light of Christ" to which the assembly responds "Thanks be to God".

 In some communities, it is common for nearby churches of different Christian denominations (e.g. Catholic, Lutheran, Anglican, Methodist and Presbyterian) to make the new Easter Fire together and then after this, each congregation processes back to their own church with their own Paschal Candle for their Easter Vigil celebration; this is considered to be a fostering of ecumenism.

-Following the procession the Exultet is chanted, traditionally by a deacon, but it may be chanted by the priest or a cantor.
-The Exultet concludes with a blessing of the candle:
+Following the procession the Exultet is chanted, traditionally by a deacon, but it may be chanted by the priest or – most parts of it – by a cantor.
+The Exultet concludes with the offering of the candle: